What are Capital Credits?

 How’s it work?

-In December of each year, people and organizations who were last members of Co-Mo Electric Cooperative 11 years ago and all active members will receive capital credit retirements.
+In December of each year, people and organizations who were last members of Co-Mo 11 years ago and all active members will receive capital credit retirements.
 The amount of each retirement is based on how much individual members paid the co-op for electric service over the course of a year.